No, unfortunately we can only hold a home once an application has been approved and the required funds have been provided to us.

 Yes.
 We do not profit from keeping a deposit.
 We don’t typically mark-up repairs, and when we do the man hours don’t justify the small amount we charge so there is no benefit to us trying to keep a deposit.
 We want the property to look like it did, or better (one can dream), then when you moved in.
 This is someone’s home.
 While you are there, it is your home.
 We want you to be proud to live in one of our properties.
 We give all residents a checklist and guide of what to do upon move-out to maximize your chances of getting all of your deposit.
-The only part that is non-refundable, unless specified otherwise in your lease, is $100 for an inspection fee that is paid to a third party.

 Who needs a cosigner?